pigovsky/pigovsky/README.md

 ### Summary

+My overall experience in software development is 19 years.
-I am a software engineer specialized in developing distributed software for the last 9 years:
+The last 9 years I am specialized in developing distributed software in Java(Scala) and Python:

   * Java + Scala --- 9 years experience

   * Python --- 5 years experience

-* Also, I coordinate work and review PRs
+* Along with developing software myself I coordinate work and review PRs.

+* I have experience in scientific research in the field of mathematical modelling and numeric methods.

 ### Education

 * National University "Lviv Polytechnic"
   - from November 2005 to October 2008
   - Degree: PhD in technical sciences
-- Ternopil Academy of National Economy.
+* Ternopil Academy of National Economy.
 The current name of the institution is West Ukrainian National University.
   - from September 1999 to July 2004
   - Degree: Master in economical cybernetics